MinaProtocol/mina/rfcs/reorganize_src_lib.md

 - maybe a library should be moved to another group.
 - or there may be some refactoring to do in order to remove these dependencies.

-### Potential unnecessary dependencies
-Using this graph I may have found some unnecessary dependencies (which are already "fixed" in the above graphs).

-- The `rc_pool` library depends on `snark_params`: can it just be removed from the dune file ?
-- The `snark_worker` library depends on `cli_lib` which seem necessary to access the  `Transaction_snark_work` module.
-Could it depend directly on the `transaction_snark_work` library instead?

 ### Automatic checks